Data modelling and uncertainty News

 Uncertainty is inevitable in modelling material and energy flows due to the diversity of data sources and availability of data, etc. Quantifying the uncertainty is crucial as it could affect the reliable results obtained and conclusions made by using such a flows model.

-Secondly, he uses an example of a Sankey diagram resulting from a global material flow analysis of iron to demonstrate the feasibility of the above idea as shown in Figure 2.
+Secondly, he used an example of a Sankey diagram resulting from a global material flow analysis of iron to demonstrate the feasibility of the above idea as shown in Figure 2.
 In this diagram, the line width indicates the flow magnitude, while the colour indicates the level of uncertainty in the flow.

 To apply the Bayesian approach to material and energy flow analysis, finally, Dr Rick Lupton pointed out that we need to (a) set up the model structure with hypotheses, (b) quantify initial knowledge about hypotheses, and (c) relate the observed data to the model.
 Dealing with uncertainty in modelling materials and energy can allow greater confidence in decision-making by highlighting how much uncertainty is there in the output of the flow and where further work/data is needed if a sensitivity analysis is conducted.